-I am a PhD student studying mathematical and theoretical biology at Royal Holloway, University of London.
-I have a strong background in Mathematics and Biology, with a BSc (joint honours) from Bristol University in both areas and an MSc in Advanced Mathematical Biology from York University.
+I am a final year PhD student studying mathematical and theoretical biology at Royal Holloway, University of London.
+I have a strong background in mathematics and biology, with a Bachelors degree (BSc Joint honours) from Bristol University and a Masters degree (MSc) in Advanced Mathematical Biology from York University.
 I am a keen and enthusiastic scientist with a great deal of passion for the areas in which I am able to teach.
-My PhD time is highly flexible and I am happy to travel if required & it is possible.
+My PhD time is highly flexible and I am happy to travel

 I was a college tutor at Vanbrugh college during my MSc at York, meaning I was tutoring in some capacity on a daily basis.
 This was both in a pastoral role and in an academic role giving me the chance to develop both attributes allowing for a well-rounded approach to tutoring.
 The college comprised of roughly 600 1st year students, of which I was directly responsible for 150.
 I organised and lead maths workshops giving undergraduates the chance to ask questions and work on problems together.
 I also offered one to one tutoring for electric bass guitar, maths or biology, which I did for about 6-10 hours a week.

 Before this, I gained 2 years of tutoring experience in the form of private tutoring for GCSEs and A-levels in both biology and maths in the Shropshire and North Wales area, one year of which was through this website.
 See the testimonials and reviews for an overview.